Vacuum pipe scale and residue removal

 B) Use of bleaching or disinfectant agents

-👎Use of alkaline cleaning agents can worsen the situation
+👎 Using alkaline cleaning agents can make the situation worse.

 C) Use of strong acids by closing the vacuum system